1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The system ensured rulers lost independence.

-22. Under Wellesley, Awadh was forced to accept Subsidiary Alliance in:
+22. Under Wellesley, Awadh was forced to accept Subsidiary Alliance in___________.

 A) 1798